 A $10,000 First Home Owner Grant (FHOG) is available when you buy or build your first new home.

-Your first home can be a house, townhouse, apartment, unit or similar but it must be valued at $750,000 or less, be the first sale of the property as residential premises and the home must be less than five years old.
+Your first home can be a house, townhouse, apartment, unit or similar.
+The amount paid for the home, that is the contract price for construction when building the home, must be $750,000 or less.
+It must also be the first sale of the property as residential premises and the home must be less than five years old.

 It cannot be an investment property or a holiday house.